-- To promote appropriate research on any matter related to the construction industry and its development; - To implement policy on construction industry development; and - To advise the Minister of Public Works on policy and programmes which impact on construction industry growth and development.
+To promote appropriate research on any matter related to the construction industry and its development;

+To implement policy on construction industry development; and construction industry growth and development.

+- To advise the Minister of Public Works on policy and programmes which impact on development.

-The relevance of the CIDB to SMMEs is that the CIDB helps emerging and existing SMMEs in the construction sector to grow sustainably by meeting national and local construction demand and requirements that include, among other things, advancing the social and economic development.
+The relevance of the CIDB to SMMEs is that the CIDB helps emerging and existing SMMEs in the construction sector to grow sustainably by meeting national and local construction demand and requirements that include, among other things, advancing the social and economic vulnerable, and building sustainable communities, livelihoods and living environments.